5 Potential Career Paths For Culinary Majors

 2.)
 Restaurant Owner

 Has owning your own restaurant always been a dream of yours?
-If so, going to culinary school might just be the answer you’ve been searching for.
+If so, going to culinary arts school might just be the answer you’ve been searching for.
 Covering topics such as menu design, sterilization, hazard prevention, serving tables, along with classic culinary techniques, completing a culinary arts program can help you master the fundamental essentials to becoming a culinary expert.
 Whether you plan on owning a five-star restaurant or a simple burger shack, a background in culinary arts can give you just what you need to get started.

 Did you know that a culinary arts degree also prepares you for a career in catering?
 Working as part of a team to prepare food for events such as weddings, galas, receptions, conferences, and much more, caterers specialize in a wide variety of outlets.
 Often tasked with prepping food in advance, caterers commonly take care of meal preparation as well as presentation.